Conservation treatment of a portrait of Anne Boleyn

 A stiff board was tailor-made to fit the contours of the front of the panel and support the painting while treatment was being carried out on the reverse.
 The individual vertical wooden members of the cradle were carefully thinned to reveal the horizontal battens, which were then divided into sections and removed piece by piece.
 Where the wooden cradle was glued to the back of the panel it was meticulously thinned until a paper-thin veneer remained.
 This thin wood layer and its glue could then be softened with an aqueous gel before being gently removed mechanically.
 The vulnerable fractures were exposed and were secured with a protein glue, while splits in the wood panel were secured and filled with a conservation grade adhesive and filler.

-with tailor-made curved glazing spacer.
+Construction of the frame housing with tailor-made curved glazing spacer.

 In order to construct an environmental enclosure, the rebate, which holds the painting in place within the frame, was lined with aluminium tape as a moisture barrier.
 Low-reflective glass was then sealed in place using silicone adhesive.
 Within the frame itself a profiled glazing spacer was made and inserted to accommodate the convex curvature of the panel, supporting it from the front.